open-mmlab/mmpretrain/docs/en/notes/faq.md

   Generally speaking, we recommend to use different virtual environments to manage MMClassification in different working directories.
-However, you can also use the same environment to develop MMClassification in different folders, like mmcls-0.21, mmcls-0.23.
-When you run the train or test shell script, it will adopt the mmcls package in the current folder.
+However, you can also use the same environment to develop MMClassification in different folders, like mmpretrain-0.21, mmpretrain-0.23.
+When you run the train or test shell script, it will adopt the mmpretrain package in the current folder.
 And when you run other Python script, you can also add `` PYTHONPATH=`pwd`  `` at the beginning of your command to use the package in the current folder.